 Rana R. McKay, MD

-Invited discussant of the KEYNOTE-564 trial, Rana R. McKay, MD, Associate Professor of Medicine and Urology at the University of California San Diego, offered these comments about these trial results.
+Invited discussant of the KEYNOTE-564 trial, Rana R. McKay, MD, Associate Professor of Medicine and Urology at the University of California San Diego, offered these comments about the trial results.

 “This is a positive study, showing a 32% reduction in the risk of recurrence or death with adjuvant pembrolizumab vs placebo,” Dr. McKay told listeners.
 “The survival curves separate early at 12 weeks and continue to separate over time.
 Pembrolizumab favored all subgroups, independent of PD-L1 expression, and the benefit was maintained in M1 and M0 disease.
 A subanalysis of the study is needed to assess benefits in subgroups.”